16 Signal Regiment

 16 Signal Regiment’s most important asset is its people.

-The Regiment comprises two British and one Gurkha (Queen’s Gurkha Signals) squadron.
+The Regiment comprises three British and one Gurkha (Queen’s Gurkha Signals) squadron.
 It is proud to be a skilful, diverse and professional body of service personnel.

 The Regiment is based in Stafford, with great transport links to the North and South of the UK.